-The figure indicates the location of the I/O board and provides a visual representation of the installation procedure.
+The figure indicates the location of the system board and provides a visual representation of the installation procedure.

-- 1. Place the I/O board on the palm-rest and keyboard assembly. - 2.
-Align the screw holes on the I/O board with the screw holes on the palm-rest and keyboard assembly. - 3.
-Replace the three screws (M2x3) that secure the I/O board to the palm-rest and keyboard assembly. - 4.
-Connect the fingerprint reader cable to the I/O board and close the latch to secure the cable. - 5.
-Lower the left hinge, and replace the two screws (M2.5x4) and (M2x3). - 6.
-Route the I/O cable underneath the system fan using adhesive tape. - 7.
-Connect the I/O-board cable to the I/O board and close the latch to secure the cable. - 8.
-Place the mylar cover back.
+- 1. Slide the ports on the system board into the slots on the palm-rest and keyboard assembly and align the screw holes on the system board with the screw holes on the palm-rest and keyboard assembly. - 2.
+Replace the two screws (M2x2) that secure the system board to the palm-rest and keyboard assembly. - 3.
+Lower the hinge and replace three screws (M2.5x3.5). - 4.
+Connect the fan cable onto the connector on the system board. - 5.
+Connect the I/O cable onto the connector on the system board and lower the latch. - 6.
+Adhere the tape that secures the I/O cable to the system board. - 7.
+Connect the display cable on to the connector on the system board. - 8.
+Connect the DC-in port cable on to the connector on the system board. - 9.
+Place the USB Type-C port bracket. - 10.
+Replace the two screws (M2x3) that secure the USB Type-C port bracket to the system board. - 11.
+Connect the speaker cable to the system board. - 12.
+Connect the touchpad cable to the system board and close the latch to secure the cable. - 13.
+Connect the keyboard cable to the system board and close the latch to secure the cable.